Ohtar10/cloud-labs/README.md

 ### spark-livy-docker
 Contains the Dockerfiles for Apache Spark and Apache Livy docker images as well as a docker-compose file to deloy a local only solution

+### MLflow lab
+This is a simple MLflow lab which consists on a docker compose file with a custom dockerized version of MLflow and a dummy postgress database.
+This lab also comes with a notebook with some examples extracted from the MLflow repositories.